VistagGit/eloquent-uuid/README.md

 ### Models

-To set up a model to use UUID, simply use the HasUuid1 or HasUuid4 trait.
+To set up a model to use UUID, simply use HasUuid1 or HasUuid4 trait.

 #### UUID1 Example
 ``` php